-When people tell me that they spend 2-4hrs in the gym each day, I just listen and wonder, what the hell are they doing there for so long.
-My thoughts get more intense, when I see their putrid body composition, despite of spending all that time in the gym.
+When people tell me that they spend 2-4hrs in the gym each day, I just listen and wonder, what the hell have they been doing for such a long period of time?

-My next question to them is always: “what are doing for 2-4hrs?”
-Well, they give me some weird schedule, they have been following of some self-proclaimed guruji or youtuber online.
-In this article, I’ll clear this myth of yours.
+In this article, I’ll clear this myth of yours’.
 We would be focusing on strength training only, as endurance training workouts are generally longer lasting, especially in long distance sports like marathons, cross-country, triathlons etc. Also, there are tons of other variables which we will keep out of the scope of the article.

 The entire article can be summed up in one line, by world renown coach Charles Poliquin, “If you are in the gym for longer than an hour, then you’re not training.
 You’re just making friends.”